-Cell division involves the duplication of the entire DNA so that two genetically identical daughter cells arise from a single cell.
+Cell division involves the duplication of a cell's entire DNA so that two genetically identical daughter cells arise from a single cell.
 DNA is bound to proteins in the nucleus and is tightly packed.
-The duplication of DNA (DNA replication) requires that the DNA is loosened and the double helix is unwound.
-Specific proteins, including DNA polymerase, then synthesize a complementary daughter strand at each single strand.
-Two double DNA strands are formed, each with one new and one original strand.
-The process of DNA replication includes control mechanisms to keep the genetic information as stable as possible, but errors, such as the incorporation of the wrong base, still occur.
+Therefore, DNA replication requires that the DNA is loosened and the double helix is unwound.
+Specific proteins, including DNA polymerase, then synthesize a complementary daughter strand of double-stranded DNA (dsDNA) from each single strand template.
+This leads to the formation of two dsDNA molecules, each composed of one new and one original strand.
+The process of DNA replication includes control mechanisms to keep the genetic information as stable as possible, but errors (e.g., the incorporation of a wrong base) still occur.
 External factors as well as internal cellular processes lead to alterations in the chemical structure of DNA.
-If DNA errors are not repaired, mutations and/or cell destruction may occur.
-DNA repair mechanisms are thus important to ensure a sufficient degree of genomic stability.
+Unrepaired DNA errors can cause mutations and/or cell destruction.
+DNA repair mechanisms are, therefore, important to ensure genomic stability.

 Fundamentals of DNA replication

-- Occurs in the 5′ → 3′ direction
+- Takes place in the 5′ → 3′ direction

 - Occurs in three stages :

 | || |

 The process of DNA replication

-- Specific proteins (comprising a prepriming complex) recognize and bind to the origin of replication
+- Specific proteins (comprising a prepriming complex) recognize and bind to the origin of replication.

 - Supercoil relaxation: DNA topoisomerases relieve overwinding (positive supercoils) or underwinding (negative supercoils) that develop during DNA separation and elongation.

 DNA synthesis: For simultaneous replication of both parent strands, DNA replication occurs continuously on the leading strand and discontinuously on the lagging strand in a 5′→3′ direction.
 At the same time, complementary deoxynucleotides are added to the free 3′-OH group of the daughter strand.